florianbremm/earth-system-homework-2/data_access/load_jaxa_precip.md

 For a large number of files, the current directory structure might not be sufficient, can be adapted for specific needs.

+### Parallelization

+Since the data is loaded for each time-frame (daily, montly or yearly) independently, one can parallelize the whole operation across multiple threads, as long as the API itself can handle it.

 ## Portal challenges